nicowinkel/Siena3D/README.md

 SIENA is currently being developed.

 ## Installation instructions
-The easiest way to get started is to simply clone the repository:
+The easiest way to install Siena3D is to install the the PyPi Package: "pip install Siena3D"

-- The easiest way to get started is to simply clone the repository:
+Alternatively one can download the simply clone the repository:
-  Got to the directory at which the package should be downloaded and execute "git clone https://github.com/nicowinkel/siena.git".
-  Alternatively the .zip file can be downloaded from https://github.com/nicowinkel/siena and extracted.
+- "git clone https://github.com/nicowinkel/siena.git" or download the .zip file from https://github.com/nicowinkel/siena

-- Go to the "siena" sub-directory and install the package with "pip install ."
+- Go to the "Siena3D-main" sub-directory and install the package with "pip install ."

 ## Basic usage and commands